wen527555/Trip-website/README.md

-# Taipei-Trip-website
+Trip-website

-Taipei-Trip is an e-commerce website that allows users to search for and book one-day tour trips in Taipei City.
+Trip is an e-commerce website that allows users to search for and book one-day tour trips in tainan City.

 #### Website URL : [http://35.73.146.114:3000/](http://35.73.146.114:3000/)